athill/PHP-Utils/README.md

 What's happening here?

 1. setup.inc.php is where you overide default settings found in Setup.php.
 It also starts/continues the session, sets the timezone, etc. It also creates global $h and $site variables.
 More on these later.
 2. You could skip to "//// page content" at this point.
 Once you've loaded setup, you have an array (heh) of data and methods.
-However, it's up to you to supply any header or footer, etc.
+However, it's up to you to supply any header or footer, etc. if you don't use the Page object.
 3. The $local variable (just a convention) is where you override defaults for the current page.
 You can now override defaults on the site and page level
 4. $page takes care of everything but the page content.
 Head tag, header, footer, optional sidebars.
 Passing a different template into $page can completely change the look and feel of the page.
 5. $site is where the configuration is stored and available to you.